top of page

 OPENING: Taiwan (ROC) has little problem establishing unofficial ties with countries around the world, but it encounters obstacles when attempting to formalize diplomatic relations, due to China’s concerted efforts to prevent such developments.
 China (PRC) sees itself as the sole representative of China and does not allow states to have official diplomatic relations with both the PRC and the ROC.
 The One China principle is a major Chinese foreign relations objective – an exception from the usual no-strings-attached policy of China.

-The EU’s de-risking strategy and its Global Gateway Initiative: Two strategic responses to China’s Belt and Road Initiative and the China-CEEC cooperation
+The EU’s De-risking Strategy and its Global Gateway Initiative: Two Strategic Responses to China’s Belt and Road Initiative and the China-CEEC Cooperation

 Author: Alfred Gerstl